-Member FDIC Why People Matter At Resource Bank, we believe that personal relationships are the basis for all we do.
+The Commitment of Resource Bank Chapter Ten Why People Matter At Resource Bank, we believe that personal relationships are the basis for all we do.
 When you call us, you speak to a person right here, not a machine or a call center.
 Our first priority is to help you.
-We do offer many technology-based solutions, but only for the purpose of actually helping our clients and not simply as a strategy to reduce staffing costs.
-We believe that technology is a tool, and these tools are available when and where you want them.
-Technology is not a substitute for human contact, human caring, and human solutions.
-A person with whom I've worked for many years has often said; "People are not blocks of wood."
-This past October, we celebrated our I20th anniversary.
-It is with a sense of profound gratitude and appreciation that we thank our many fine customers - many of whom we've served for generations.
-And for those of you that have not experienced Resource Bank, we invite you to join us!
-We believe you will be amazed by the level of personal service you receive.
-It has been a great pleasure to share The Commitments of Resource Bank with you, our friends and neighbors.
-Together, we look forward to a bright future where you can count on us for many years to come.
-ENRICHING THE LIVES OF OUR CUSTOMERS CARING FOR OUR COMMUNITIES BELIEVING IN THE AMERICAN DREAM Richard Katz, Chairman ResourceBank
+We offer many technology-based solutions, but only for the purpose of actually helping you and not simply as a strategy to close branches and reduce staffing costs.
+Our view is that technology is a tool, and these tools are available when and where you want them.
+Technology is not a substitute for human contact, human caring, and human solutions; especially when there are problems to be solved.
+In October, the Bank celebrated its 121st anniversary.
+It is with a profound sense of gratitude and appreciation that we thank all of our fine customers, many of whom we've served for generations, for your loyalty and support.
+And for those of you that have not experienced Resource Bank, we invite you to experience a real community bank.
+We believe you will be amazed by the level of personal service you receive!
+In closing, dear friends and neighbors, it has been our great pleasure to share The Commitments of Resource Bank with you.
+With your support, we look forward to a bright future where you can count on us for years to come.
+ENRICHING THE LIVES OF OUR CUSTOMERS CARING FOR OUR COMMUNITIES BELIEVING IN THE AMERICAN DREAM Richard Katz, Executive Chairman